Tenzin (The Legend of Korra): Book Four: Balance (2014)

 Book Four saw the Air Nation make good on Tenzin's promise to assist others.
 They primarily focused their efforts around the Earth Kingdom which had fallen into disarray after the murder of the Earth Queen.
 Tenzin, who in effect was the political head of the Air Nation, was present at Wu's coronation ceremony when Kuvira appointed herself as the leader of the new Earth Empire.
 Concerned about Kuvira's declarations, Tenzin and the world leaders convened after the coronation and agreed to send Suyin Beifong, Lin's half-sister, as their representative to speak with Kuvira and convince her to step down.
 However, Kuvira was unmoved, holding on to her position.
 Tenzin subsequently tasked his children with a mission to locate Korra, whose whereabouts at this point were unknown, and bring her to Republic City.
 The children would successfully complete their mission returning Korra back to Republic City.
 When Korra shared with Tenzin that she felt like a failure in being badly outclassed by Kuvira in a battle, Tenzin stated no one expected her to face the dictator alone and that it was everyone's responsibility to resolve the Kuvira crisis.
 Several days later, Tenzin attended a meeting to discuss the Republic City's evacuation process in the scenario that Kuvira attacked the city.
 The meeting was interrupted by Lin, Suyin, Zhu Li, and Bolin, the latter who informed him the existence of Kuvira's powerful cannon.
 When Zhu Li added that Kuvira planned to invade the city two weeks later, Tenzin returned to his family at Air Temple Island to encourage them to leave the city.
 Instead, Pema and his three eldest children elected to stay and assist in any way possible.
 Later, Tenzin was chosen by Korra to be part of a stealth airbender team tasked with kidnapping Kuvira's fiancé, Bataar Jr, with the intention of using him as a bargaining chip against Kuvira.
 Utilizing their wingsuits, they successfully acquired their target, dumping him in a large traveling bag and transporting him to their hideout.
 Tenzin stood by as Korra eventually managed to force Baatar Jr. to contact Kuvira to call off her attack.
-To everyone's surprise, Kuvira traced the radio signal back to their location and decided destroy it with her cannon.
+To everyone's surprise, Kuvira traced the radio signal back to their location and decided to destroy it with her cannon.
 Tenzin narrowly escaped certain death.
 Tenzin and his friends would eventually emerge victorious over Kuvira and her army.
 In the series denouement, Tenzin hosted and attended Varrick and Zhu Li's wedding ceremony on Air Temple Island.
 Outside the after-party, Tenzin engaged in a conversation with the Avatar.
 Tenzin complimented his pupil noting that she transformed the world more in the few years than most of her predecessors did in their lifetimes.
 Tenzin was pleased to hear Korra confide that she felt her journey had only begun and that she desired to learn and do more.
 The moment was interrupted by Asami, however, who informed him that Varrick desired to borrow a wingsuit and jump off a tower.
 Tenzin immediately ran off to stop Varrick.